reportportal/docs/src/md/src/InstallationSteps/cheatsheet.md

 ### Prerequisites

-Find out your project name and name of internal docker network created along with ReportPortal.
+Find out your project name and name of the internal docker network created along with ReportPortal.

 The project name is basically a prefix of your containers.
-For example, if your API container has name `reportportal_api_1` then your project's name is `reportportal`
+For example, if your API container is named `reportportal_api_1` then your project's name is `reportportal`

 The project name can be found the following way: